absmach/magistrala/tools/mqtt-bench/README.md

 # MQTT Benchmarking Tool

-A simple MQTT benchmarking tool for Mainflux platform.
+A simple MQTT benchmarking tool for Magistrala platform.

-It connects Mainflux things as subscribers over a number of channels and uses other Mainflux things to publish messages and create MQTT load.
+It connects Magistrala things as subscribers over a number of channels and uses other Magistrala things to publish messages and create MQTT load.

-Mainflux things used must be pre-provisioned first, and Mainflux `provision` tool can be used for this purpose.
+Magistrala things used must be pre-provisioned first, and Magistrala `provision` tool can be used for this purpose.

 ## Installation
 ```